SilviuManea/TypeScript_Tutorial/README.md

 Lesson18 - TypeScript Tutorial #18 - Generics
 //Feature  - Allows us to create reusable blocks of code which can be used with different types.

+Lesson19 - TypeScript Tutorial #19 - Enums
+//Special datatype that allows us to store a set of constants or keywords and associate it with a numeric value.